Benchmark configuration

 }

-The following example shows how to configure the Apptainer platform:
+The following shows an example how to configure the Apptainer platform:

 "platforms":{